Timing for Teams: Frequently Asked Questions

 You can only view times spent on projects associated with your team.
 Your team members' non-team projects are private to them and not visible to you.

-Time entries from your team are only visible in the Timing web app, not in Timing for Mac.
+Times from your team are only visible in the Timing web app, not in Timing for Mac.

 What does it cost?
 How do I order?

-You can view the pricing of our "Teams" plan on our pricing page.
+You can view the pricing of our "Connect" plan on our pricing page.
 Note that you need one subscription seat per team member; you can select the desired number of seats on the pricing page or during checkout.
 You can also easily add or remove seats from your subscription later on.

 I already have a Timing license or subscription.
 How can I upgrade?